JMB-Technology-Limited/ApacheHtaccessIn/README.md

 Every time you do something that might change your .htaccess files, such as upgrade the app, you will need to rerun this and reload or restart Apache.

+Note: the output file created contains complete paths.
+This means if you move the web app - say from /var/www/example.com/web to /websites/example.com/web you will need to rerun this.

 ## Run from PHP

 This can be included with composer: https://packagist.org/packages/jmbtechnologylimited/apachehtaccessin